opsgility/copilot/CopilotChat/instructions.md

 ## Before you start

-Before you can start this lesson, you'll need to log into your virtual machine and launch the Microsoft 365 Copilot Chat web app.
-Follow the steps below to get started:

 1. Launch a browser and navigate to 'https://m365copilot.com` in the address bar and a dialogue box will prompt you to sign in.

 1. At the **Sign-in Prompt**, enter your work email.